ibm-cloud-architecture/refarch-eda/docs-mk/concepts/service-mesh/index.md

 API management can be added via API gateway.
 This is a distributed application with cross related communication channels, where any changes to the service interface characteristics impact any of the components.

-Moving to microservices architecture style adds more communication challenges and devops complexity but provides a lot of business values such as:
+Moving to microservices architecture style adds more communication challenges and DevOps complexity but provides a lot of business values such as:

 * rapid deployment of new business capabilities, co-evolving in parallel of other services.
 * focusing on business domain with clear ownership of the business function and feature roadmap
 * better operation procedure, automated, and with easy rollout and continuous delivery.
 * A/B testing to assess how new feature deployed improve business operations
-* Improve resiliency by deploying on multi language cluster
+* improve resiliency by deploying on multi language cluster

-As an example we can use the [following predictive maintenance asset solution](https://github.com/ibm-cloud-architecture/refarch-asset-analytics) with the following capabilities to support:
+As an example we can use the a classical web application with the following capabilities:

 * user authentication
 * user management: add / delete new user